Keep calm and carry on!

 It’s part of small talk, polite and friendly conversation about everyday topics, and it is a great way to catch-up on what you all did during the weekend.

-Watch a video about BBQs.
+Let’s watch this video about BBQs.

 Do you like them?
 Why are they so good?